-The preferred approach for evaluating compressed air electronically commuted motors (ECMs) is International Performance Measurement and Verification Protocol Option A: Retrofit Isolation (Key Parameter Measurement).
+The preferred approach for evaluating compressed air ECMs is International Performance Measurement and Verification Protocol Option A: Retrofit Isolation (Key Parameter Measurement).
 Options B, C, and D can be used in limited applications, but Option A is the preferred approach.
 Discussions on the feasibility and applicability of the other approaches are provided below.